DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-23 Environmental Art Meeting Notes.md

 ### Future Props

+As I've

-If you look at the new p
+If you look at the references for the new props in the Miro board, you'll probably realize that most of those new references are from Elden Ring.

+If we take a look at the props in Elden Ring